Webster Chinamora

 Conflict of Interest Allegations

-Advocate Taona Nyamakura lodged a complaint against Chinamora for alleged conflict of interest in a legal dispute between Zimbabwe’s Delta Beverages (Pvt) Ltd, Schweppes Zimbabwe Ltd and Blakey Plastics (Pty) Ltd, a South African company.
+Advocate Taona Nyamakura lodged a complaint against Chinamora for an alleged conflict of interest in a legal dispute between Zimbabwe’s Delta Beverages (Pvt) Ltd, Schweppes Zimbabwe Ltd and Blakey Plastics (Pty) Ltd, a South African company.

 Another advocate Thabani Mpofu reported Chinamora to the Judicial Service Commission over the case.
 The corporate dispute was heard by Chinamora who ruled in favour of Blakely.
 Mpofu represented Delta Beverages.
 Delta appealed Chinamora’s decision, which came at a time when a parallel arbitration process was ongoing in South Africa.